• Addressing Prenatal Alcohol and Other Substance Use

 • When you have entered Stage C and are ready to pull charts for review, first choose all eligible patients seen on that day for chart review.

-At the conclusion of the activity, the AAFP will provide you will data analytics that compares the results from Stage A and Stage C, offering valuable insights into the impact of your intervention.
+At the conclusion of the activity, the AAFP will provide you with data analytics that compare the results from Stage A and Stage C, offering valuable insights into the impact of your intervention.

 This project is supported by the Centers for Disease Control and Prevention (CDC) of the U.S. Department of Health and Human Services (HHS) as part of a financial assistance award totaling $280,000 with 100 percent funded by CDC/HHS.
 The contents are those of the authors and do not necessarily represent the official views of, nor an endorsement by, CDC/HHS or the U.S. Government.